 Some of the most common stories were:

-- Community story: “A mini depression like phase, where I feel the most miss-understood and unloved.
-I tend to overthinking so much more, especially at night.
+- Community story: “A mini depression-like phase, where I feel the most misunderstood and unloved.
+I tend to overthink so much more, especially at night.
 And that just makes me feel even more tired.
 Not to mention the back pain.
 I just don’t feel like doing anything.
 All my motivation dies.”

 - Community Story: “I just start feeling huge.
 I feel bloated and like all my clothes don’t fit.
 Even if I have been exercising and eating fairly healthy, I feel like everything I put in my mouth adds weight.
 It’s not just aesthetics - I just feel really uncomfortable.
 Like it’s not my body.”

 - Community Story: "My sex drive goes off the roof.
 I feel so much more horny and usually within 2 days get my period.
 It’s weird because I start eating a lot, feel bloated and my boobs hurt but I’ll want sex more.”